-Psychotherapy The Basic Methods of Different Therapy Types By Kendra Cherry Kendra Cherry Facebook Twitter Kendra Cherry, MS, is an author and educational consultant focused on helping students learn about psychology.
+Psychotherapy The Basic Methods of Different Therapy Types By Kendra Cherry Kendra Cherry Facebook Twitter Kendra Cherry, MS, is the author of the "Everything Psychology Book (2nd Edition)" and has written thousands of articles on diverse psychology topics.
+Kendra holds a Master of Science degree in education from Boise State University with a primary research interest in educational psychology and a Bachelor of Science in psychology from Idaho State University with additional coursework in substance use and case management.
 Learn about our editorial process Updated on June 29, 2020 Fact checked Verywell Mind content is rigorously reviewed by a team of qualified and experienced fact checkers.
 Fact checkers review articles for factual accuracy, relevance, and timeliness.
 We rely on the most current and reputable sources, which are cited in the text and listed at the bottom of each article.
 Content is fact checked after it has been edited and before publication.
-Learn more. by Sean Blackburn Fact checked by Sean Blackburn LinkedIn Sean is a fact-checker and researcher with experience in sociology and field research.
+Learn more. by Sean Blackburn Fact checked by Sean Blackburn LinkedIn Sean is a fact-checker and researcher with experience in sociology, field research, and data analytics.
 Learn about our editorial process Print istockphoto The popular conception of therapy is that of the classic talk therapy; a client, a couch and a psychologist with a notepad and pencil in hand.
 While some approaches do utilize this method, there are numerous types of therapy that can be used to help a client overcome problems.
 In all cases, the goal of therapy is to provide a nonjudgmental environment that allows the client and therapy provider to work together towards a mutually agreed upon set of goals.
 The following are just a few of the many different types of therapy available.
 Psychoanalytic Therapy Psychoanalytic therapy is one of the most well-known treatment modalities, but it is also one of the most misunderstood by mental health consumers.
 Founded by Sigmund Freud, psychoanalytic therapists generally spend time listening to patients talk about their lives, which is why this method is often referred to as "talk therapy."
 The therapy provider will look for patterns or significant events that may play a role in the client’s current difficulties.
 Psychoanalysts believe that childhood events and unconscious feelings, thoughts and motivations play a role in mental illness and maladaptive behaviors.
 While this type of therapy has many critics who claim that psychoanalytic therapy is too time-consuming, expensive and generally ineffective, this treatment has several benefits as well.
 The therapist offers an empathetic and nonjudgmental environment where the client can feel safe in revealing feelings or actions that have led to stress or tension in his or her life.
 Oftentimes, simply sharing these burdens with another person can have a beneficial influence.
 Cognitive-Behavioral Therapy Cognitive-behavioral therapists tend to focus on specific problems.
 These therapists believe that irrational thinking or faulty perceptions cause dysfunctions.
 A cognitive therapist may work with a client to change thought patterns.
 This type of therapy is often effective for clients suffering from depression or anxiety.
 Behavioral therapists work to change problematic behaviors that have been trained through years of reinforcement.
 A good example of behavioral therapy would be a therapist working with a client to overcome a fear of heights.
 The therapist would encourage the client to gradually face their fear of heights through experience.
 The client might first imagine standing on the roof of a tall building or riding an escalator.
 Next, the client would slowly expose themselves to greater and greater levels of their fear until the phobia diminishes or disappears entirely.
 Cognitive and behavioral approaches can be highly effective when treating specific problems.
 Oftentimes, cognitive and behavioral approaches are combined when treating a disorder.
 A therapist treating a client with social anxiety may help the client form more accurate thinking patterns as well as focusing on specific behaviors, such as social avoidance.
 Group Therapy Group therapy is a form of psychotherapy where two or more clients work with one or more therapists or counselors.
 This method is a popular format for support groups, where group members can learn from the experiences of others and offer advice.
 This method is also more cost-effective than individual psychotherapy and can be effective for certain types of problems.
 It is common for those suffering from a mental illness or problem behavior to feel alone, isolated or different.
 Group therapy can help clients by providing a peer group of individuals that are currently experiencing the same symptoms or who have recovered from a similar problem.
 Group members can also provide emotional support and a safe forum to practice new behaviors.
 The Best Online Therapy Programs We've tried, tested and written unbiased reviews of the best online therapy programs including Talkspace, Betterhelp, and Regain.
-By Kendra Cherry Kendra Cherry, MS, is an author and educational consultant focused on helping students learn about psychology.
+By Kendra Cherry Kendra Cherry, MS, is the author of the "Everything Psychology Book (2nd Edition)" and has written thousands of articles on diverse psychology topics.
+Kendra holds a Master of Science degree in education from Boise State University with a primary research interest in educational psychology and a Bachelor of Science in psychology from Idaho State University with additional coursework in substance use and case management.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.